[Introduction to Scraping] Obtaining table data on a website using Python

 → Specify the character code, etc. with the desired path and file name (if the file does not exist, it will be created in the specified path)

-You can write with "w" and write the retrieved information with "newline="" by starting a new line for each column.
+You can write using "w" and output the retrieved information with a newline after each column using "newline="".
+The program

-Search for td and th within the rows (tr tag) specified in the above column, obtain the values of those columns using a loop, and write them to a CSV file.
+searches for td and th within the rows (tr tags) specified in the previous column, retrieves the values of those columns using a loop, and writes them to the CSV file.

 Output results